 Advertisements show that Findlay was captaining the “OREGON” in 1851; the “EMERALD” in 1854; the “ALLIANCE” in 1867.

 Steamboat work was seasonal work and the winter left Walter and his brother James with plenty of time to work as lumber merchants.
 More on the transportation system on the Ottawa River during that era can be found at Gould’s Line.

 Findlay “Immigrant Ancestors” Robert Findlay (1797-1858) and Margaret Russell (1794-1878) had emigrated out to the British Colony coming to Chateauguay, Quebec.
 At least four of the children of this family moved up the Ottawa Valley, settling both Ontario-side Westmeath Township and in Litchfield Township in Fort Coulonge, PQ.
-The parents Robert Findlay and Margaret Russell, had come to the Canada from Hamilton, South Lanarkshire, Scotland.
+The parents Robert Findlay and Margaret Russell had come to Canada from Hamilton, South Lanarkshire, Scotland.

 The two sons Walter and James, in Westmeath Township, knew good money was being made in the lumbering business.
 In Westmeath Village, Walter worked with Timber Baron Alex Fraser and Hiram Chamberlain, both heavyweights in the booming lumber trade.